2005 Chinese Super League: Promotion and relegation

-The season
+Season review

 The two-year-old league provided a more positive side of football than the previous season, with much fewer drug-abusing, match-fixing and other scandals on and off the pitch.
-However, the season was criticised for being unexciting with some stating that the only reason that particular clubs did well was because of foreign talent.
+However, the season was criticised for being unexciting with some stating that the only reason that particular clubs did well was because of foreign talents.

 Most teams had not invested enough into their squads for the season to compete for the top positions in the CSL.
 As the decision to cancel relegation had been announced before the start of the season, unlike the previous season where it was decided halfway through.
 Teams with no chance of winning the league were thus reluctant to spend money in the transfer market.

 Nevertheless, there was still strong competition at the top of the table with six teams fighting for the top two AFC Champions League spots.
 Dalian Shide remained at the top for almost the whole length of the season but there was a constant rotation of second place.

 At the lower half of the table, Chongqing Lifan finished at the bottom of the table for two years running while Shenyang Ginde deteriorated to second from bottom.